vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

 ### Player Component

-The current scene will have only a ball Entity so let's create a MVU component for moving the ball.
+The current scene will have only a Sphere Entity so let's create a MVU component for moving the ball.
 Create a new `Player.fs` above `Program.fs`.
 For my model, I want to hold the velocity of the ball and ball Enitity.

 ```fsharp
 //Player.fs